NoCheatPlus/Docs/Development/Discussion/Design.md

 ### Criticals (Bukkit API)

-The existing check should reduce the damage (1.5), instead cancelling.
-Possibly configurable.
+[CURRENT] The existing check should reduce the damage (1.5), instead cancelling, configurable.

 ### More sensible generic penalties for fight checks

+[CURRENT] An experimental version is being implemented right now (see above).

 Having penalty time hard-cancel all attacks clearly is problematic with false positives.
 It's been a technique to make auto-fighting less effective, e.g. after turning very fast, but it interferes too much with legit players.